-- February 24, Last Day to register for class - May 12, Last Day to drop a class with a W.
+- February 23, Last day to register for class. - February 24, Last day to drop a class without a W. - May 11, Last day to drop a class with a W.

 Course Description

 This course is a survey of American history from the end of Reconstruction to the present.
 This course will cover the major political, economic, social, gender, racial, cultural and intellectual transformations of the modern American eras.
 Of special note will be an examination of America's rise to global power.
 At the completion of this course, students will have a broad understanding of the most important ideas, personalities, movements, and events in the modern period.